polkaulfield/lol-for-linux-installer/README.md

 - Creates an uninstaller in case you want to nuke the game, after you rage quit a match that your teammates did everything they could to make you lose
 - Users of hybrid graphics can choose at install time if they want to use the dGPU or not

-## How to install it (Bash version - Limited functionality, more like a backup
-- Check if you have all required [dependencies](#dependencies) installed first
-- Download the latest release from the [Releases page](https://github.com/kassindornelles/lol-for-linux-bash-installer/releases)
-- Extract the files
-- Run the `Install League of Legends (Bash).sh` script in a terminal/console:

-   Open a console/terminal in the script main directory (where the files are)

-   Type and run ```chmod +x ./'Install League of Legends (Bash).sh'``` first

-   Type and run `./'Install League of Legends (Bash).sh'` to install the game

 ## <a name="dependencies"></a> Dependencies (install those packages system-wide first):
 - `winetricks`
 - `wget` (Bash script)